In Pursuit of Awesomeness

-Having switched from a custom internal engine to a custom middleware engine (Havok Vision Engine), we did have some setbacks during the transition.
+Back in 2011, having switched from a custom internal (which we were developing in early 2010 when the project started) engine to a custom engine, we did have some setbacks during the transition.
 Especially in light of the fact that, well, the game uses over twenty-five (!) different middleware engines; all of which do various things.
-And all the content – include the world – had to be ported over.
+And all the content – include the world scenes – had to be ported over.

-Our custom game engine based on Havok Vision engine, does the brunt work of tying it all together.
+Our new custom game engine based on Havok Vision engine, does the brunt work of tying it all together.
 Then we have Havok AI for exactly what it implies.
 Sundog’s Silverlining and Triton for all those glorious atmospheric (sky, cloud, light scattering, crepuscular rays etc) and water masses you see in the shots.
-Havok Physics for all things dynamics related, Iggy for our Flash based UI, SpeedTree for vegetation etc. And a bunch of other minor ones which do various things such as networking, audio, web etc. Yes – and they all have to work together or else very bad things happen.
+Havok Physics for all things dynamics related, Iggy for our Flash based UI, SpeedTree for vegetation etc. And a bunch of others (e.g. LUA, FMOD) which do various things such as scripting, networking, audio, web etc. Yes – and they all have to work together or else very bad things happen.
 Very bad things indeed.

 Anyway, it is all coming along and aside from the batch of shots we released last month, here are a few more shots which focus specifically on the atmospheric aspects of the game featuring Havok, Silverlining and Triton.
 Enjoy!